atait/lytest/README.md

 - what if you could `kdb_xor` across git commits/branches
     - imagine this: someone makes an intentional change to something you were using. you see the binary change in the git diff. how do you specify a geometry test in a similar way. otherwise you have no idea what is happening
 - use PCell in the pya examples
-- command line entry points
-    - done
-- template for CI integration
-    - done
-- import pya from lygadgets.
-See if it detects the installed kdb.
-    - done

 #### Authors: Alex Tait, Adam McCaughan, Sonia Buckley, Jeff Chiles, Jeff Shainline, Rich Mirin, Sae Woo Nam